 In 2012, the ICC Commission on Arbitration in its report, ‘Controlling Time and Costs in Arbitration’ suggested that ‘arbitral tribunals should consider, or the parties could agree on, bifurcating the proceedings when doing so may genuinely be expected to result in a more efficient resolution of the case.’

-Further, the bifurcation of proceedings, and in particular clarification of the rules on bifurcation, has been marked as a topic for consideration in the ongoing amendment of the ICSID Rules.
+Further, the bifurcation of proceedings, and in particular clarification of the rules on bifurcation, was marked as a topic for consideration in the ongoing amendment of the ICSID Rules.

 Is bifurcation effective in reducing the time and costs of dispute resolution?